younata/younata.github.io/_posts/2020-06-28-uikit-testing-views.md

 }
 ```

+1. I'm using [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) to give the `SettingsViewController` a known/controlled `SettingsManager`.
+Dependency injection is a best practice for a [number](https://en.wikipedia.org/wiki/Separation_of_concerns) of [reasons](https://en.wikipedia.org/wiki/Loose_coupling), and the reason here is that it enables the tests to control the other layers and domains that the `SettingsViewController` communicates with.
-1. This is where I dequeue and confige a `ToggleTableViewCell` with the settings, as well as set the `onToggle` property to update the `SettingsManager`. `[weak self]` is used in the closure declaration to ensure that the cell doesn’t retain the view controller.
+2. This is where I dequeue and confige a `ToggleTableViewCell` with the settings, as well as set the `onToggle` property to update the `SettingsManager`. `[weak self]` is used in the closure declaration to ensure that the cell doesn’t retain the view controller.

 Testing this comes with it’s own set of concerns: